 Guidelines for content that you created:

-- Create all elements of the video yourself, such as daily vlogs and home videos, do-it-yourself videos and tutorials, original music videos, original short films
+- Create all elements of the video yourself, such as daily vlogs and home videos, do-it-yourself videos and tutorials, original music videos and original short films.

-- Keep in mind that advertisers are more likely to place ads on advertiser-friendly content
+- Bear in mind that advertisers are more likely to place ads on advertiser-friendly content.

 Guidelines for content that you didn't create:

 - Clear the rights to use and monetise this content on YouTube.